andreaval/FlowgorithmJS/README.md

 # FlowgorithmJS
 [Flowgorithm](http://www.flowgorithm.org) is an excellent software for drawing flowcharts.
-To save the work, it use an XML format stored in files with the **.fprg** extension.
+To save the data, it use an XML format stored in files with the **.fprg** extension.

 FlowgorithmJS is a **_third-party_** tool written in Javascript that can read and display the .fprg files on a web page using SVG format.